 You might see more success if you have an agent or work with an illustration agency, but you can find clients on your own time too.

-Your art studio can fit in your travel backpack, and you can travel and make money this way.
+Your art studio can even fit in your travel backpack.

 19. Graphic Designer